-Just like all the other vitamins, vitamin A plays a crucial role in the normal growth and development of the body.
-There are a number of vitamin A foods, so a balanced diet can provide us with a sufficient amount of this vitamin.
+Like all the other vitamins, vitamin A plays a crucial role in the normal growth and development of the body.
+There are a number of vitamin A foods, and a balanced diet can provide us with a sufficient amount of this vitamin.
 However, some people have to take supplements for various medical reasons.
-On the other hand, it’s not recommended to take too much vitamin A as this can lead to some serious medical conditions.
-We at medalerthelp.org have prepared an infographic which provides you with a quick overview of all the vitamins, but now let’s focus on vitamin A.
+Also, it’s not recommended to take too much vitamin A as this can lead to some severe medical conditions.
+We have prepared some interesting data on vitamin A, so let’s dive in.

 What Is Vitamin A?

 Vitamin A is an umbrella term for a group of oil-soluble compounds essential for the proper functioning of your eyes, skin, reproductive system, and many other processes in your body.
 It comes in two different forms—preformed vitamin A and provitamin A.

 Preformed vitamin A includes retinol, retinal, and retinoic acid, and some of the foods that contain retinol are animal products.
 The body doesn’t have to convert this type of vitamin A before it uses it, and that’s why it’s also called the active form of vitamin A.